citp/privacy-policy-historical/m/mi/mir/miracletutorials.com.md

 Please note that by accepting the [Terms of Use](http://www.miracletutorials.com/terms-of-use/), or by reading content on the Miracle Tutorials or subscribing to the newsletter, you consent to the collection and processing of your personal information as described in this Miracle Tutorials Privacy Policy.
 As mentioned above, we will notify you if we make any material changes to this Miracle Tutorials Privacy Policy by posting the new version of the policy on the Miracle Tutorials Website.
 Your continued use of the Miracle Tutorials Website following the posting of changes to this Miracle Tutorials Privacy Policy will constitute an acceptance of such changes.

-If you have any concerns, questions or thoughts on how we can improve our privacy policy, please let us know via the contact page.
+If you have any concerns, questions or thoughts on how we can improve our privacy policy, you can [contact us here](mailto:rudolfb@miracletutorials.com).